 In California, if you are suspected of driving under the influence, you are deemed to consent to a chemical breath test10.
 If you refuse when arrested, the punishments will be much harsher.
 Additionally, if you refuse a Breathalyzer test you will not qualify for the limited privilege of a restricted license.

-If you have been arrested for a 3rd DUI and would like to learn more about how attorneys charge.
+If you have been arrested for a 3rd DUI and would like to learn more about how much DUI attorneys cost.

 If you want to understand why its important to have an attorney represent you.

 If you would like to discuss a pending case with an attorney contact the Aizman Law Firm at 818-334-6855 for a free confidential consultation.